-We use laser therapy and other techniques on children and adults to correct port wine stains, light brown marks, which are known as “cafe-au-lait” spots, and benign blood vessels growths called hemangiomas.
+We use laser therapy and other techniques on children and adults to correct port wine stains, light brown marks known as “cafe-au-lait” spots, and benign blood vessel growths called hemangiomas.

-Our comprehensive evaluation of your skin will ensure we recommend the right treatment or combination of treatments that aim to give you a healthier, younger appearance that also boosts your self-confidence.
+Our comprehensive evaluation of your skin will ensure we recommend the right treatment or combination of treatments to give you a healthier, younger appearance that also boosts your self-confidence.

-Infini is a micro-needling device that delivers high intensity radio frequency energy to multiple layers below the skin’s surface.
+Infini is a micro-needling device that delivers high-intensity radio frequency energy to multiple layers below the skin’s surface.
 It is best for skin tightening of the face and neck.
-Healing typically takes two to three days, which is much faster than a laser.
+Healing typically takes two to three days, which is much faster than for laser treatment.
 Three treatments, spaced apart by about one to two months, are recommended.
 A nurse usually performs this treatment.

 Intense pulsed light uses broad-spectrum, low-energy light beams that penetrate the top layers of damaged skin.
 It stimulates the growth of healthier skin and reduces skin discoloration or skin patches.
 The medical aesthetician will provide this treatment in two to four sessions.
 It is also used for hair removal.

 Ablative laser skin resurfacing removes the outer layers of the skin’s surface to start the rejuvenation process.
-You will see significant improvement; however, the recovery period will be longer with no makeup for 10 days and erythema lasting 2-6 months depending on your type of treatment.
+You will see significant improvement; however, the recovery period will be longer, with no makeup for 10 days and erythema lasting two to six months, depending on your type of treatment.
 This procedure is performed by the doctor in the operating room.
 You must have someone to drive you home.